Nikkysingh16/Personal-Budget-Tracker/README.md

   ## Instruction to Run the project

   #### 1 .
 Running the project in VS Code
-  If you 're using VS Code with the code Runner extension,simply:
+  Open Terminal in VS Code (Ctrl + ~)

-  - press ctrl + Alt + N
+Compile the project using:

-  - or click the Run button at the top
+gcc main.c -o main.exe

-    #### 2 .Compiling manually (optional,for CLI users)
+And run the program using:
-    If you prefer running the project manually,follow these steps:
+./main.exe